-All runs but Scenario 4 showed robust convergence diagnostics.
-Although the Heidelberger and Welch test could not reject the hypothesis that the MCMC chains were stationary at the 95% confidence level for any of the estimable parameters for all scenarios, the swordfish Scenario 4 showed some severe distortion in the process error deviance (Fig. 1), which also resulted in implausible result outputs.
+All but the swordfish Scenario 4 JABBA model runs showed robust convergence diagnostics.
+Although the Heidelberger and Welch test could not reject the hypothesis that the MCMC chains were stationary at the 95% confidence level for any of the estimable parameters for all scenarios, the swordfish Scenario 4 showed some severe distortion in the process error deviance (Fig. 4), which also resulted in implausible result outputs.
 Further evidence of model misspecification was that the process error estimate exceeded 0.2 (Thorson et al., 2014).
 By subsequently increasing the fixed variance component from 0.25^2 to 0.3^2 and thereby down-weighing the CPUE indices, it was possible to achieve a more stationary process error deviance that also resulted in interpretable assessment outputs for the swordfish Scenario 4.

-Fig. 3.
+Fig. 4.
 Process error deviations trajectories for the swordfish Scenario 4, run with two different fixed observation variance components of 0.25^2 (left) and 0.3^2 (right)